Zopiclone: History

 Zopiclone was developed and first introduced in 1986 by Rhône-Poulenc S.A., now part of Sanofi, the main worldwide manufacturer.
-Initially, it was promoted as an improvement on benzodiazepines, but a recent meta-analysis found it was no better than benzodiazepines in any of the aspects assessed.
+Initially, it was promoted as an improvement on benzodiazepines, which has since been disproven.
 On April 4, 2005, the U.S. Drug Enforcement Administration listed zopiclone under schedule IV, due to evidence that the drug has addictive properties similar to benzodiazepines.

 Zopiclone, as traditionally sold worldwide, is a racemic mixture of two stereoisomers, only one of which is active.
 In 2005, the pharmaceutical company Sepracor of Marlborough, Massachusetts, began marketing the active stereoisomer eszopiclone under the name Lunesta in the United States.
 This had the consequence of placing what is a generic drug in most of the world under patent control in the United States.
 Generic forms of Lunesta have since become available in the United States.
 Zopiclone is currently available off-patent in a number of European countries, Brazil, Canada, Hong Kong, and New Zealand.
 The eszopiclone/zopiclone difference is in the dosage—the strongest eszopiclone dosage contains 3 mg of the therapeutic stereoisomer, whereas the highest zopiclone dosage (10 mg) contains 5 mg of the active stereoisomer.
-The two agents have not yet been studied in head-to-head clinical trials to determine the existence of any potential clinical differences (efficacy, side effects, developing dependence on the drug, safety, etc.).